Little Venice to Kings Cross

 There are three locks at Camden, starting with the very busy scene around Hampstead Road Locks which is certainly the most gongoozled in the UK.
 Gongoozling, by the way, is an old boatman’s word for those who stand and stare at boats, particularly those going through a lock.
 You will certainly be the focus of attention of hundreds of tourists, nay Gongoozlers, as we start the descent which is approximately 7 feet.

 Passing under Hampstead Road itself, now known as Camden High Street or Chalk Farm Road depending on whether you turn right or left, we immediately find Hawley’s Lock alongside the site of the great fire at Camden Market in 2008.
-For 7 years it has been temporary host to the Camden Lock Village Market, but sadly this is now closed (Feb 2015) while the developers take advantage of this prime land but of course this was just a tiny part of the main Camden Lock Market, still fully open and thriving.
+For 7 years it has been temporary host to the Camden Lock Village Market, but sadly this is now closed and replaced with expensive apartments while the developers take advantage of this prime land but of course this was just a tiny part of the main Camden Lock Market, still fully open and thriving.

 And immediately after Hawley’s we find the final lock at Camden – Kentish Town Road lock.
 Each of the three locks takes between 10 and 20 minutes depending on other traffic on the canal, and so its the ideal time for you to leave the boat for a little while giving just enough time to grab a hot snack at one of the hundreds of food stalls in Camden, or maybe do just a little shopping.